pooja682002/Grievance_Management_System/README.md

   - Supervisors can view all grievances and monitor their status.
 - **Grievance Submission**: Users can easily submit grievances regarding products, services, or any other concerns.
 - **Real-time Status Updates**: Users receive real-time updates on their grievance status.
-- **Search and Filter Options**: Users can search and filter grievances based on various criteria.
 - **User Authentication**: Secure login functionality to protect user data.

 ## Technologies Used